Loki-waterAIC/Parcels/README.md

 # Parcels

-This is a project based off the Parsels AutoDesk Plugin Class.
+This is a project based off the Parsels AutoDesk Univeristy Plugin Class.

 The project instructions can be found here: